Bruce Tannenbaum, DVM

 Dr. Morgan was born and raised here in South Florida.
 He received a BS in Biology from Duke University and thereafter graduated from Ross University School of Veterinary Medicine summa cum laude.
-He spent his clinical year at North Carolina State University and went on to a small animal rotating internship in Maryland where he adopted his four-legged step-son Tommy "Bananas".
+He spent his clinical year at North Carolina State University and went on to a small animal rotating internship in Maryland where he adopted his four-legged son Tommy "Bananas".
 In 2013 he returned to the Regency family.
+He and his wife Ricki adopted their second son Frankie "Figs" in 2017.
 His professional interests include but are not limited to internal medicine, cardiology, and surgery.
 He is a member of the AVMA, FVMA, and Palm Beach County Veterinary Society.

 Lisa Cherry Goldburg, DVM, a New York native and resident of South Florida since 1984, earned a Bachelor of Arts degree from the University of South Florida in 1992 and subsequently, a Bachelor of Science degree from Florida Atlantic University in 1998.
 In 2002, she attained her Doctor of Veterinary Medicine from the University of Florida, College of Veterinary Medicine.